What to Expect

 Home to many winter and summer activities, the Mad River Valley is a hub for folks that love to be outdoors.
 Home to both Mad River Glen and Sugarbush, the Valley is an epicenter of cool ski-town culture.
 People come here for the wide variety of ski-based terrain and stay for the beauty of the surrounding Green Mountains, the history, the unique people and the genuinely independent-feel of all the above.
 You won’t find another place like it.

-When navigating make sure to use our correct address.
-Getting Here (Address Link)
+When navigating make sure to use our correct address -102 Forest Drive, Warren, VT 05674 (Lincoln Peak)

 When looking for the Resort, it’s important to make sure you’re heading to the right address.
 While we are the only Sugarbush Resort, there are quite a few businesses in the area with sugar in their names.
-Places such as the Sugar Lodge are not part of the Resort and putting this into your GPS will not get you where you are trying to be.
+Putting these into your GPS will not get you where you are trying to be.
 But don’t worry, it happens all the time!

 Differences Between Our Two Mountains